AnselmeDonato/AnselmeDonato/README.md

 - 👋 Hi, I’m @AnselmeDonato
 - 👀 I’m interested in code, music, drawing and video games
 - 🌱 I’m currently learning QA
-- 💞️ I’m looking to collaborate whatever you want
+- 💞️ I’m looking to collaborate about whatever you want
 - 📫 How to reach me anselme.donato2@gmail.com

 <!---